 The weather can swing radically from one season to the next in Alpharetta.
 Summers can be hot and humid with moderate levels of rain, particularly in the latter half of the season.
 From November through mid-March, temperatures drop considerably and frequently get below freezing with a substantial increase in rain and the occasional dusting of snow.
 Due to the relative extremes of summer and winter, shoulder seasons tend to be popular times for travelers to book vacation rentals in Alpharetta.
 Both spring and fall provide moderate temperatures and minimal rainfall, excellent conditions for exploring the town and its surroundings.
 And with Atlanta close by, you’ll find several events and festivals throughout the year to enjoy.
 For example, the Wire & Wood music festival, hosted in downtown Alpharetta, is a two-day celebration in October with local and nationally known musicians performing blues, country, rock, and bluegrass across several stages along with food trucks and beer vendors.

-What are the top things to do in Alpharetta?
+Top things to do in Alpharetta

 Webb Bridge Park